-- A qualified employee plan, - A qualified employee annuity plan, - An eligible section 457 deferred compensation plan, or - A tax-sheltered annuity plan (403(b) plan) (for benefits accruing after 1986).
+- A qualified employee plan, - A qualified employee annuity plan,

+- An eligible section 457 deferred compensation plan, or - A tax-sheltered annuity plan (403(b) plan) (for benefits accruing after 1986).

 Waiver.
 The tax may be waived if you establish that the shortfall in distributions was due to reasonable error and that reasonable steps are being taken to remedy the shortfall.
-If you believe you qualify for this relief, you must file Form 5329, pay the tax, and attach a letter of explanation.
-If the IRS grants your request, the tax will be refunded.
+If you believe you qualify for this relief, you must file Form 5329 and attach a letter of explanation.